operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 As their names show, both the CPU and the GPU are processing units.
 The CPU is located on the computer’s motherboard; it processes almost everything and is known as the brain of the computer.
 The GPU is located on the graphics card of the computer, and is responsible for processing and rendering graphics.
 Moreover, a GPU is designed specifically for performing the complex mathematical and geometric calculations that are necessary for graphics rendering.
 Hence, offloading operations onto the GPU can yield massive performance gains and can also reduce CPU contention on mobile devices.

-Hardware acceleration (a.k.a GPU acceleration) relies on a *layering model* used by the browser as it renders a page.
+Hardware acceleration (a.k.a.
+GPU acceleration) relies on a *layering model* used by the browser as it renders a page.
 When certain operations (such as 3D transforms) are performed on an element on a page, that element is moved to its own “layer”, where it can render independently from the rest of the page and be *composited in* (drawn onto the screen) later.
 This isolates the rendering of the content so that the rest of the page doesn’t have to be rerendered if the element’s transform is the only thing that changes between frames, and often provides significant speed benefits.
 It is worth mentioning here that only 3D transforms qualify for their own layer; 2D transforms don’t.

 CSS animations, transforms and transitions are not automatically GPU accelerated, and instead execute from the browser’s slower software rendering engine.
 However, some browsers provide [hardware acceleration by means of certain properties](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/) to provide better rendering performance.
 For example, the `opacity` property is one of the few CSS properties that can be properly accelerated because the GPU can manipulate it easily.
 Basically, any layer where you want to fade the opacity over a CSS transition or animation, the browser is actually smart enough to throw it onto the GPU and do the manipulation over there and it’s going to be very fast.
 Of all CSS things, opacity is one of the most performant and you’re not going to have problems using it.
 Other common hardware-accelerated operations are CSS 3D transforms.